 If you’d like a quiet place to study or collaborate on a group project, the library provides six small rooms and one large meeting area.
 There is also space dedicated to Sherman’s collection of bones and anatomical models, which students are free to examine at any time.

 As you start your chiropractic training, you’ll gain an in-depth understanding of many fascinating topics.
-You’ll develop your communication skills in Sherman’s patient education course, learn the ins and outs of practice management through our Practice Success Program, and develop hands-on skills in technique classes and then in our on-site chiropractic clinic; you’ll also learn the science behind the chiropractic profession, from neuroanatomy to biochemistry.
-At Sherman College, you will gain the theoretical knowledge, the philosophy and the practical skill sets you’ll need to start your chiropractic career.
+Develop your communication skills in Sherman’s patient education course, learn the ins and outs of practice management through our Practice Success Program, and develop hands-on skills in technique classes and our on-site chiropractic clinic You’ll also learn the science behind the chiropractic profession, from neuroanatomy to biochemistry.
+At Sherman College, you will gain the theoretical knowledge, the philosophy and the practical skill sets needed to start your chiropractic career.

 The fact that you never truly stop learning makes chiropractic a truly rewarding career path.
-In addition to learning from your patients as you help them lead healthy and happy lives, professional development will play an important role in your continued career success.
-Here’s a look at how attending seminars, workshops, and conferences can help you give your chiropractic career a boost long after you’ve graduated.
+In addition to learning from your patients, professional development will play an important role in your continued career success.
+Here’s a look at how attending seminars, workshops, and conferences can help give your chiropractic career a boost after you’ve graduated.

 Why Seminars and Workshops are Important to Your Chiropractic Career

-Chiropractic is a fascinatingly dynamic profession, and new research and patient education approaches ensure that this field will continue its evolution.
+Chiropractic is a dynamic profession, and new research and patient education ensure that the field will continue its evolution.
 Attending industry-related seminars, workshops and conferences will help you stay on the cutting edge of the profession, and will ensure you go above and beyond during your chiropractic career.
-This additional training might enable you to learn new techniques or hone your current skills to provide the best possible care for your patients.
-Seminars and workshops may address emerging legal requirements, supporting resources, the philosophy behind the profession, the particulars of a specific chiropractic technique, or communication techniques for successful healthcare professionals.
+This additional training enables you to learn new techniques or hone your current skills to provide the best possible care for your patients.
+Seminars and workshops address emerging legal requirements, supporting resources, the philosophy behind the profession, the particulars of a specific chiropractic technique, or communication techniques for healthcare professionals.

-In addition to the educational benefits you’ll receive, professional development offers another key advantage: it’s a terrific opportunity to network.
-After all, if you are interested in meeting other chiropractors who are committed to helping patients attain their optimal wellbeing, you’ll likely find them at a professional development event.
-You could meet a potential mentor or—as you gain experience during your chiropractic career—you might even find unexpected opportunities to apply your knowledge for the benefit of patients and the community, and one day become a mentor yourself.
+In addition to the educational benefits you’ll receive, the professional development offers another key advantage: it’s a terrific opportunity to network.
+After all, if you are interested in meeting other chiropractors who are committed to helping patients attain their optimal well-being, you’ll likely find them at a professional development event.
+You could meet a potential mentor or find unexpected opportunities to apply your knowledge for the benefit of patients and the community, and one day become a mentor yourself.

 Professional development events are an excellent opportunity to network